 Cross the river on the George Black Ferry and head past the West Dawson lookout to find Orchid Acres.
-During the month of June you’ll find patches of Spotted Lady Slipper Orchids nestled along this 2km easy trail; the only place in the Yukon to see these flowers in such abundance.
-Wind through the twisted aspens and find yourself at 2 different lookout points with gorgeous views of both the Yukon and Klondike Rivers ms visio downloaden.
+During the month of June you’ll find patches of Spotted Lady Slipper Orchids nestled along this 2 km easy trail, the only place in the Yukon to see these flowers in such abundance.
+Wind through the twisted aspens and find yourself at 2 different lookout points with gorgeous views of both the Yukon and Klondike Rivers.

-Various types of mushrooms can be found throughout Dawson’s many trails and foliage free cv met foto.
+Various types of mushrooms can be found throughout Dawson’s many trails and foliage.
 Some of our favourites include the Fly Amanita with its bright red/orange caps and white growth spots (think the mushrooms from Alice in Wonderland- careful, they’re poisonous) and the Lycoperdon Perlatum or the common puffball which grows in clusters with a relatively smooth surface and when stepped on releases a puff of spores.
-Keep an eye out for the edible Morel mushroom which only grows the following summer after a forest fire.
+Keep an eye out for the edible Morel mushroom which only grows the summer after a forest fire.
 Look out for morel mushrooms featured on the menus of some our local restaurants during the summer season!

 You will not be able to miss the bold purple coloured florals as you drive along the highways from July-September.
-Called fireweed; it was chosen as Yukon’s official flower due to its abundance across the territory.
-Fireweed takes its name as it is one of the first plants to bloom after a forest fire and can be found all throughout the Yukon.
+Called fireweed, it was chosen as Yukon’s official flower due to its abundance across the territory.
+Fireweed is so named because it is one of the first plants to bloom after a forest fire and can be found all throughout the Yukon.

 Although the growing season in the north is short, with the long hours of sunlight we can still produce lots of fresh fruits and vegetables.
-Take a tour of the TH farm, located just 15 minutes out of town, or check out the local community garden.
-Both the farm and local garden produce an array of veggies and fruit including potatoes, carrots, lettuces, broccoli, tomatoes, cucumbers, and berries
+Take a tour of the Tr’ondëk Hwëch’in farm, located just 15 minutes out of town, or check out the local community garden.
+Both the farm and local garden produce an array of veggies and fruit including potatoes, carrots, lettuces, broccoli, tomatoes, cucumbers, and berries.

-Every Saturday May-September starting at 11am you can find the local farmers market at Waterfront Park.
+Every Saturday from May-September starting at 11 am you can find the local farmers market at Waterfront Park.
 Here you will find local farmers selling their produce as well as products using locally sourced ingredients such as fireweed jelly, wild rose jelly, locally made honey, birch syrup and more!

 If you are in town on Discovery Days weekend be sure to check out the Horticultural Exhibition where there are over 40 categories judging various vegetables, legumes, flowers and even extending out to furs, grains, baked goods and entrees!